How do you clean a sauna? A wooden sauna bench with towels and a cleaning brush, ready for maintenance and relaxation.

 Maintaining Your Sauna: Routine Practices

-Maintaining your sauna comes down to a few key habits.
-It’s important to regularly check for mold or mildew growth as well.
-These can occur in moist, warm environments.
+Maintaining your sauna depends on a few key habits.
+Regularly check for mold or mildew, as these can develop in moist, warm environments.

-Pay special attention to corners and other hidden areas where moisture tends to accumulate.
-As soon as you notice a mold problem, address it with a gentle cleaner.
-Adopting these preventive practices ensures that your sauna remains visually appealing and fosters a healthy space.
+Pay special attention to corners and other hidden areas where moisture accumulates.
+If you notice mold, address it immediately with a gentle cleaner.
+These preventive practices help keep your sauna visually appealing and maintain a healthy environment.

 Wipe Down After Each Use